aurotones/Z370M-ITX-ac-macOS-Clover/README.md

 Bluetooth dongle.

 ## Issues or Bug reporting
-Make an issue if you find a bug or a problem specifically for this hardware.
-Also if you found the solution, pull requests are welcome!
+This configuration isn't being maintained regularly but if you found the solution, pull requests are welcome!